 Whenever she caught me unguarded and placed one in my face, I made it a habit to get back at her at 8%.
 For a very brief moment each time that happened she seemed a tad scared, going “No, don’t do that, Stefan” and the other people in our group started looking.
 I hesitantly went down to 5% again and sure enough, a few minutes later she’d land another punch right in my face…

-Eight years ago I had my training sessions with a fun guy I’m still friends with, who reported into Mark “The Burf” Burford, the head coach at The Ring.
+Eight years ago I had my CityBoxer London training sessions with a fun guy I’m still in loose touch with.
+He reported into Mark “The Burf” Burford, the head coach at The Ring.
 Today I was lucky to be trained by the big man himself.
 And he is big.

 Mark is one of the coolest and friendliest blokes I’ve ever met.
 I was a bit pushy when I arrived at the gym, having hardly made it on time due to traffic problems.
 Mark was preparing some espresso in the kitchen, facing away from me.
 Without making any effort of turning around he mumbled something about taking it easy.

 A couple of minutes later he walked over to the far end of the bar, where I was standing, greeted me and put a paper cup of espresso in front of me that tasted delicious.
 Mark doesn’t rush things and he likes a good coffee.
 Fair enough.

 When I had finished my cuppa I made my way to the changing room and changed into the boxing gear.
 Five minutes later I was back at the main area with the main ring and the bar and kitchen area.
 Mark spotted immediately that the way I had taped my hands was rubbish.
 He made me take the tape off and then showed me how to do it properly.
 I’m pretty sure it was different to how I had been taught eight years ago, but fine in my book.
 Gotta move with the times.
 I even downloaded Tiktok, so all bought in here.